milesj/packemon/website/docs/build.md

   - `treemap` - Displays hierarchy levels as top-level and nested rectangles of varying size.
   - `network` - Displays files as nodes with the relationship between files.
 - `--concurrency` - Number of builds to run in parallel.
 Defaults to operating system CPU count.
-- `--generateDeclaration` - Generate TypeScript declarations for each package.
+- `--declaration` - Generate TypeScript declarations for each package.
 Accepts one of the following values.
   - `standard` - Generates multiple `d.ts` files with `tsc`.
   - `api` - Generates a single `d.ts` file for each input.
 Uses [@microsoft/api-extractor](https://www.npmjs.com/package/@microsoft/api-extractor) to _only_